 - 2 months

 - 6 months (not all companies provide short-term cover for this long)

 The majority of temporary car insurance policies are fully comprehensive, working to protect both you and other drivers, but ensure you check what level of cover you’re getting with your specific insurance provider.

 It is also worth finding out where you stand with your no claims bonus (NCB), as you may not be able to build one up while driving someone else’s car.

-To get an instant quote for temporary car insurance, simply tap the button below, or read on if you are looking for cover that lasts for just one day.
+To get an instant quote for temporary car insurance, simply tap the button at the top of this page, or read on if you are looking for cover that lasts for just one day.

 One day car insurance

 There are plenty of temporary car insurance companies offering cover for just one day, if that’s all you need it for.

 To get an instant quote for one day insurance, you will need the following information:

 - Driving licence and driving history (claims, etc)